danawoodman/blog/src/articles/organizing-react-projects.md

 Since almost always I only want to export a single component from a component directory, I will not add this internal component to the `index.ts` file's exports.

+If your component gets too complex however, that is a clear sign you need to rethink how you're structuring the component and may indicate you need to make more generic or reusable components instead.

 ## Organizing non-React code

 Now, often your app will not be just React components, so you'll have to make some decisions about organizing other non-component parts of your app.
 In general, this will depend a lot on your type of project (is it GraphQL with Apollo?
 Redux?
 Just Context/Providers?
 Soomething else?), but here are some thoughts/suggestions: